 If a concern has been raised about your child’s progress you will be invited into school to speak to your child’s class teacher.
 This is an opportunity for you to share relevant information about your child.
-You may also be invited to a meeting with Mrs Morris, our SENCO.
+You may also be invited to a meeting with Mrs Louise Evans, our SENCO.

 Q6: What support do you offer for children with special educational needs?

 All our pupils receive quality first teaching - the effective inclusion of all children in high quality teaching, differentiated for individual pupils.
 We use a range of teaching and learning styles within a relevant and appropriate curriculum.
 Learning objectives are shared with the children and are matched to their needs.
 Lessons are differentiated to ensure that all pupils can achieve.
 Additional resources and support are provided that are appropriate to pupils’ needs.

 The majority of pupils can make progress through such teaching but where children may not be making adequate progress, additional intervention and support led by the Class Teacher or a Teaching Assistant will be put in place.
 Where pupils continue to make inadequate progress, despite high-quality teaching targeted at their areas of weakness, the Class Teacher, working with the SENCO, will assess whether the child has a significant learning difficulty.
 Where this is the case then a decision will be made about the type and amount of SEN Support that is required to support the child’s progress.
 Outcomes to be achieved through the support and the expected impact on progress, development or behaviour, along with a clear date for review, will be agreed.
 This may involve additional intervention and support, either in a small group or on an individual basis, with the Class Teacher, an Intervention Teacher or a Teaching Assistant.
 Advice from other relevant professionals may also be requested if required.